andrerav/Geohash.GeoRaptor/README.md

 _Note: This is a port of [ashwin711/georaptor](https://github.com/ashwin711/georaptor) to C#/.NET._

 ## Introduction
 Geohash.GeoRaptor is a geohash compression library for efficiently reducing the size of large geohash collections.
+Try it out over at [https://lab.ramn.no/Tools/GeoRaptor](https://lab.ramn.no/Tools/GeoRaptor).

 If you are wondering what geohashes are all about, I can recommend checking out [this website by Movable Type](https://www.movable-type.co.uk/scripts/geohash.html) which explains geohashing in simple terms while at the same time providing a highly visual technical demo.

 ## Download